thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 very first version of *Continuous Delivery is more than just Tooling, It's a Mindset*.

-3th conference and 3th topic in 6 months time.
+3rd conference and 3rd topic in 6 months.
 Oh dear!

-Continuous Lifecycle felt as a rather "enterprisey" type of conference.
+Continuous Lifecycle felt like a rather "enterprisey" type of conference.
 They asked to submit the slides one week in advance before the conference started.
 That felt a bit uncomfortable as my slides usually still change the evening before speaking.
 By and by, that was not really a problem.